OpenPSU/FullTime-2022/README.md

-# Internships Summer 2023
+# Full Time jobs repository 2022

-This is a repository of Summer 2023 internships/co-ops.
+This is a repository of Full Time Jobs - new grads 2022.
 List maintained by the OpenPSU student club (work in progress)

 **Location includes many countries and remote positions**